 You are such a neatness freak, do you have OCD?
 You are such an OCD, you want everything in order and clean.
 Living with OCD?
-Neatness, tidiness, and staying organized could be a personality trait, not a disorder.
+Neatness, tidiness, and staying organised could be a personality trait, not necessarily a mental health disorder.

-I want things neat, clean and organized but I am just a neatness freak, I do not have OCD, so if you think that your urge of keeping things neat and clean makes you an OCD, think again, because it is way beyond your imagination.
+I see a lot of posts on social media glorifying mental health disorders in the name of spreading awareness.
+When people self-diagnose and talk about disorders like depression, anxiety or OCD without knowing what it actually is, they might confuse the vocabulary around mental health even more.
+I want things neat, clean and organised but I am just a neatness freak, I do not have OCD.
+So if you think that your urge to keep things neat and clean makes you an OCD, think again, because dealing with OCD is way beyond that.

-I always wonder what makes someone so happy to say that, “oh, I have OCD for things”, when will they stop self-diagnosing and romanticizing OCD?
+I always wonder what makes someone so happy to say, “Oh, I have OCD for things”, when will they stop self-diagnosing and romanticising OCD?
 In this blog, I am sharing a little information and real-life events that will give you an overview of people living with OCD.

 Living with OCD or Obsessive Compulsion Disorder?

 When we talk about OCD, I am sure 99% of the population doesn’t even know that it is something very serious and not to make fun of.
-The way social media keeps on romanticizing people living with OCD, the sad truth is OCD is not all about being a neatness freak or a highly organized person.
+The way social media keeps on romanticising people living with OCD, the sad truth is OCD is not all about being a neatness freak or a highly organised person.

-When someone washes his/her hands frequently and loves to stay organized: it’s a part of their personality, and it doesn’t affect any other family members staying with them, but when a person is diagnosed with clinical OCD living with that person becomes quite a challenging task.
-Now when we say I have got a little bit of OCD or my wife or my husband has got this OCD for cleanliness, think twice when you say that, because there is nothing like a little bit of OCD, it comes along with anxiety, restlessness imbibed with some fear or phobia and many more symptoms.
+When someone washes his/her hands frequently and loves to stay organised: it’s a part of their personality, and it doesn’t affect any other family members staying with them, but when a person is diagnosed with clinical OCD, living with that person becomes quite challenging.
+Now when we say I have got a little bit of OCD or partner has got this OCD for cleanliness, think twice when you say that, because there is nothing like a little bit of OCD, it comes along with anxiety, restlessness imbibed with some fear or phobia and many more symptoms.

 Related: 12 Most Common Mental Disorders You Must Know